-The use of drugs under development can be approved by a regulatory authority on a Individual Patient Use basis.
+General information: The use of drugs under development can be approved by a regulatory authority on a Individual Patient Use basis.
 This is also called Expanded Access, Named Patient Use, Compassionate Use, or Specials, depending on the country.
-The approval is based on whether the condition to be treated is serious enough, whether efficient and safe treatments are existing or lacking, and whether the drug has shown relevant efficacy and safety.
+An approval from a regulatory authority is based on whether the condition to be treated is serious enough, whether efficient and safe treatments are existing or lacking, and whether the drug has shown relevant efficacy and safety.
 In general, only a licensed physician can apply to the regulatory authority.
 In some countries, no approval is needed.
-To date there have been approvals and shippings to Switzerland, Germany, Austria, New Zealand, UK and the USA.
+By May 2018 there have been over a hundred approvals and shippings to Switzerland, Germany, Austria, New Zealand, UK, Lebanon and the USA.

-Currently, we can offer a 14-day treatment x 300mg per day.
+The treatment: Currently, we can offer a 14-day treatment x 300mg per day.
 The treatment length and dosing are limited by the clinical studies that have been performed.
-If this is enough for the individual patient or not, we cannot answer, as it depends on the indication (disease) and the nature and severity of the disease in the individual patient.
+If this is enough for the individual patient or not, we cannot answer, as it depends on the indication (disease) to be treated, and the nature and severity of the disease of the individual patient.

 Selected Country Information

 No approval by the regulatory authority needed for the physician to order the drug:

 - Lebanon – Ministry of Public Health has approved the import by physicians for individual patients.

 Approval by the regulatory authority not required under certain circumstances:

 - Germany – the physician can send us an email at firstname.lastname@example.org and we will explain how this is handled.

 Approval from regulatory authority required in most countries:

 - Switzerland – a filled in application document for SwissMedic is found here (.rtf format can be opened in word).
 The physician can apply or several treatments, for un-named patients.